Candy related dental emergencies

 Cracking a tooth

 Hard candies, nutty candy, and candies that have been frozen have the potential to crack a tooth.
 Again, teeth that have large restorations are more prone to cracking than natural teeth.
 A cracked tooth may be hard to recognize as the pain from a cracked tooth may be intermittent.
-If you suspect that you have a cracked tooth, schedule an appointment with your dentist.
+If you suspect that your tooth is cracked, call your dentist to schedule an appointment.

 You should keep track of what causes your tooth sensitivity.
 Hot or cold temperatures, sweet or sour foods, and pressure may all cause tooth sensitivity.
 Let your dentist know what you find so that he can more accurately diagnose your condition.
 Our Evanston dentists also have tests they can run to help them diagnose a cracked tooth as well as intraoral cameras which may allow them to see the fracture.
 Depending on the size of the fracture, a cracked tooth can be repaired using an onlay or a crown.